smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

 5. Set the chosen POI data to struct of `PoiServiceData->LocationDetails`
 6. Show popup message that is able to choose purpose from the following:
  (a) Set as destination (Share the POI to SDL Navigation App)
- (b) Call to the phone number included in the POI
+ (b) Call the phone number included in the POI

 When (a) is selected
  7. If AppHMIType is "NAVIGATION", or if it is already LIMITED, go to (ii) -10.